 Dear Miss Manners: I received an e-mail from a friend, sent to me and many others, inviting the recipients to attend her wedding online.
 On the proper day, at the proper time, we're to click on the link she provided, and we'll be able to see the wedding as it happens.
-The bride and groom are getting married in a town across the country, and I imagine this is a novel way of having people who probably couldn't come anyway still "attend" the wedding.
-It will be interesting to see how it works out.

 How do I proceed?
 Do I "accept" the invitation?
 Do I send a gift because I'm watching the wedding, but not actually attending?
 Is a gift required when one is invited to an online wedding?
 I realize I can send a gift because I care about her, but I don't know if I have to send one under these circumstances.

 Gentle Reader: Consider yourself in the position of someone to whom a bride has offered to show her wedding pictures or, if you are unlucky, the wedding video.
 (Oh, dear.
 Miss Manners didn't mean that.
 Of course they are lovely, dear.)

 You may be delighted to see them, or you may feel cornered, but you surely cannot confuse the experience with being a wedding guest.
 Seeing it in real time does not incur such obligations as responding or sending a present -- only that of wishing the bride well.